NIST International School: Accreditation and affiliation

 NIST is accredited by the Council of International Schools (CIS), the New England Association of Schools and Colleges (NEASC) since 1998 and the Office for National Education Standards and Quality Assessment (ONESQA).
 It was the first school in Thailand to receive triple accreditation.
 Additionally, NIST is a member of the East Asia Regional Council of Overseas Schools and the International Schools Association of Thailand.

 Several organizations and programs are based on NIST's campus, including master's programs for University at Buffalo, The State University of New York and The College of New Jersey, the Professional Learning Hub, and the JUMP!
 Foundation's Global Leadership Center.
 NIST is also the home of Top Flight Basketball Academy, run by ex-NBA player Ike Nwankwo, and Chelsea F.C.
 International Development Centre Bangkok.

 Campus

 NIST's campus is located in downtown Bangkok near Asok BTS Station, one of Bangkok's commercial hubs.
 In 2000 the school presented its development plan and began construction on new facilities in 2001.
 As of 2014, it has expanded its physical facilities and now possesses dedicated buildings for the early years, elementary and secondary sections.
 It also includes a sports complex, creative arts building and two additional multi-purpose buildings.
 A fourth multi-purpose building, the Hub, was completed in June 2014, while renovation of the older facilities began.
+In February 2025, NIST opened the Pavilion Building, a new space consisting of meeting areas, a lecture hall, and the Pavilion Lounge, all designed to support innovation and community engagement.
+It precedes the launch of expanded elementary facilities in August 2025.

 Arts facilities include a 300-seat theatre, multiple visual arts studios, multiple dance studios, multiple instrumental and vocal music rooms, private practice rooms and a recording studio.
 The sports complex includes a FIFA-certified football pitch, gymnastics studio, sports hall with multiple basketball and volleyball courts, swimming pool, two tennis courts, and multiple classrooms.